-From the navigation panel, go to Advanced Settings > WAN > Virtual Server / Port Forwarding tab.
+- From the navigation panel, go to Advanced Settings > WAN Virtual Server / Port Forwarding tab. - 2.
+On the Enable Port Forwarding field, tick Yes.

-- 2. Configure the following settings below.
-When done, click Apply. - Enable Port Forwarding: Choose Yes to enable Port Forwarding. - Famous Server List: Determine which type of service you want to access. - Famous Game List: This item lists ports required for popular online games to work correctly. - FTP Server Port: Avoid assigning the port range 20:21 for your FTP server as this would conflict with the router's native FTP server assignment. - Service Name: Enter a service name. - Port Range: If you want to specify a Port Range for clients on the same network, enter the Service Name, the Port Range (e.g. 10200:10300), the LAN IP address, and leave the Local Port empty.
+- 3. On the Famous Server List field, select the type of service you want to access. - On the Famous Game List field, select the popular game that you want to access.
+This item lists the port required for your selected popular online game to work properly. - 5.
+On the Port Forwarding List table, key in the following information: - Service Name: Enter a service name. - Port Range: If you want to specify a Port Range for clients on the same network, enter the Service Name, the Port Range (e.g. 10200:10300), the LAN IP address, and leave the Local Port empty.
 Port range accepts various formats such as Port Range (300:350), individual ports (566,789) or Mix (1015:1024,3021).

 - When your network's firewall is disabled and you set 80 as the HTTP server's port range for your WAN setup, then your http server/web server would be in conflict with the router's web user interface. - A network makes use of ports in order to exchange data, with each port assigned a port number and a specific task.
 For example, port 80 is used for HTTP.
 A specific port can only be used by one application or service at a time.
 Hence, two PCs attempting to access data through the same port at the same time would fail.
-For example, you cannot set up Port Forwarding for port 100 for two PCs at the same time.

-• Local IP: Key in the client's LAN IP address.
+For example, you cannot set up Port Forwarding for port 100 for two PCs at the same time. - Local IP: Key in the client's LAN IP address.